muziejus/javascripting-english-major/5-collections.md

 ## Methods

-JavaScript, like Ruby, is famous because in both languages, *everything* is an object.
-Objects are objects, arrays are objects, strings are objects (in that they have properties, as we’ll see below), `null` is an objects, and even functions are objects.
-Since a property of an object can be any other kind of object, that means that a property can even be a function.
-For example, to return to `myBurritoObject`, let’s add a new property:
+JavaScript, like Ruby, is famous because in both languages, *everything* is an `Object`.
+Objects are `Object`s, arrays are `Object`s, strings are `Object`s (in that they have properties, as we’ll see below), `null` is an `Object`s, and even functions are `Object`s.
+Since a property of an `Object` can be any other kind of `Object`, that means that a property can even be a function.
+For example, to return to `myBurritoObject`, you can add a new property:

 ```javascript
 // first, let’s define a variable for how spicy our burrito is: